DHTMLX/docs-diagram/docs/api/diagram_editor/shapebar/config/show_property.md

 ### Description

 @short: Optional.
-Defines whether the shapebar is displayed on initialization of the Diagram Editor
+Defines whether a shapebar with custom settings is displayed on initialization of the Diagram Editor

 ### Usage